 6. You have to eat alone

 The pitiful eyes, the confused looks.
 I’d also feel bad about taking a table solo by the window.
 It can be scary eating alone, especially in a new country you don’t know!

 The solution: Own it and be confident.
-Who gives a sh*t at the end of the day.
+No one cares at the end of the day.
 You’re never going to see these people again so just enjoy it.

 Sure, travelling solo comes with a few extra challenges that you will need to iron out but once you’ve mastered it and know what to expect, it is truly liberating.

 I wouldn’t give up my solo travel experiences for the world as I feel it’s made me a stronger person and it’s forced me to get over some of the fears I never even knew I had.

-So, get out there and see this beautiful planet we live in, even if it’s alone.
+So, get out there and see this beautiful planet we live on, even if it’s alone.